Questions and Answers

 Why is the yearbook so expensive?

-- The actual cost per book is $83.00, so students who place their orders early actually get a generous discount.
+- In 2018, the actual cost per book was $83.00, so students who placed their orders early actually got a generous discount.
 We count heavily on Senior Tributes and Commercial Sponsors to offset the cost of the book to students.
 Every effort is taken to keep costs affordable.